imsma/imsma.github.io/_posts/2019-03-27-highly-available-private-networking-using-keepalived.md

 2. While the above ping command is running, *turn off* the *MASTER node*, you will notice an increase in latency of ping requests and it will go to normal again.
 This means the *virtual ip address (192.168.0.200)* is now pointing to *BACKUP node*.
 3. If you *turn on* the *MASTER node*, it will take control i.e *virtual ip address (192.168.0.200)* will point back to *MASTER node*.

-## Alternative Test using web server
+## Alternative test using web server
 You can also perform the *Keepalived* failover test using *web servers* as following.

 1. Deploy simple web server like *apache httpd* on all three servers.